spotify/klio/docs/src/faqs/migrate_from_fnapi.rst

 .. collapsible:: Why is this needed?

-    It's not only required on the worker image to launch the job, Dataflow will need it when it un-pickles your job code onto the worker.
+    It's not only required on the worker image to launch the job, Dataflow will need it when it unpickles your job code onto the worker.
 The worker needs access to the exact environment/ dependencies as the job had when it was launched.